klcrowder1/ArkosAI/docs/features/tiered-storage.md

 - `min_free_space_mb`: Minimum free space in MB to maintain on this tier
 - `readonly`: Whether this tier is read-only
 - `events_only`: Whether this tier should only store event recordings
+- `min_priority`: Minimum priority level for recordings to be stored in this tier (low, medium, high, critical)
+- `objects`: List of object types to store in this tier (empty means all objects)
+- `zones`: List of zones to store in this tier (empty means all zones)
+- `time_ranges`: List of time ranges for this tier (empty means all times)
+  - `start_time`: Start time in HH:MM format
+  - `end_time`: End time in HH:MM format
+  - `days`: List of days of the week this time range applies to

 ## How It Works

 The tiered storage system works as follows:

 1. Recordings are initially stored in the default tier (the tier with the lowest priority value)
-2. Periodically, the system checks for recordings that should be moved to a different tier based on their age
+2. Periodically, the system checks for recordings that should be moved to a different tier based on:
+   - Age of the recording
+   - Whether it's an event recording
+   - Priority level of the recording
+   - Object types in the recording
+   - Zones present in the recording
+   - Time of day and day of week when the recording was made
-3. If a recording's age falls within the age range of a different tier, it is moved to that tier
+3. If a recording matches the criteria for a different tier, it is moved to that tier
 4. If a tier is running low on space (below `min_free_space_mb`), the system will:
-   - Try to move older recordings to lower-priority tiers
+   - Try to move recordings to lower-priority tiers based on the tier's criteria
    - If no suitable tier is found, delete the oldest recordings to free up space
 5. Event recordings (recordings associated with events marked with `retain_indefinitely=True`) can be prioritized by setting `events_only: true` on specific tiers
+6. Higher priority recordings (based on the `priority` field in retention policies) are retained longer when storage is limited

 ## Storage Tier Types